The O2 is fully accessible. Lifts and public areas are designed for wheelchair use. We have accessible seating and staff available to help.

 Personal assistants (PAs)

-Personal assistants can get one free ticket to any event when a disabled visitor pays full price.
+Personal assistants can get one free ticket to any event when a disabled visitor pays full price when you book through our accessible booking line or when you use the accessible booking website link.
 Let us know that you’re bringing your PA when you book.
 And book in advance to make sure you get the tickets you need.

 Get in touch with customer services at least 28 days before your visit if you need a visual interpreter, BSL translator or sign interpreter for your event.